• Skip to primary navigation

 Most Dangerous Places in Mexico

-And that’s all for our guide on the most dangerous places in Mexico.
+And that’s all for this guide on the most dangerous places in Mexico.

 In general, Mexico is becoming a much safer place to visit for tourists.
 However, there’s still of course many places that are a complete no-go, for reasons varying from drug cartels to high amounts of theft or violence.